 During the summer months, you can sit beside the pool in the beautiful surroundings of the mature gardens and surrounding countryside or dine within the relaxed atmosphere of the bar and lounge where you can also enjoy the glow of the open log fire during the cooler months.
 Whichever you decide to do, you will feel a million miles from anywhere at The Farmhouse.

 The Farmhouse can provide your afternoon tea experience at a price affordable to all.
-From £6.20 for tea/coffee and scone/pastries to £12.50 for finger sandwiches, scones, handmade miniature cakes and pastries and your choice from a selection of teas or coffee.
-If you fancy pushing the boat out, why not add champagne and strawberries to your afternoon tea for an additional £10.00 per person.
+From £6.95 for tea/coffee and scone/pastries to £17.95 per person for finger sandwiches, scones, handmade miniature cakes and pastries and your choice from a selection of teas or coffee.

 The Duke of Richmond Hotel offers several different locations to enjoy a delicious afternoon tea, whether you'd prefer to sit in their Resident's Lounge, Conservatory or Terrace.